pymeasure/leco-protocol/components.md

 If someone wants to just connect with a Actor instance, that should be possible, and when looking at the class, easily understood, as the Actors have a consistent API.
 This assumes that the library-specific Actor has already been written by the library maintainers.

-Once a user is familiar with that, and a slightly bigger system is envisaged by them, multiple Actor classes might be used, maybe with a Processor doing some useful transformations, and a director attached to them (via broker/proxy/whatever), so all can be controlled together.
+Once a user is familiar with that, and a slightly bigger system is envisaged by them, multiple Actor classes might be used, maybe with a Processor doing some useful transformations, and a Director attached to them (via Coordinators), so all can be controlled together.
 Possibly Procedures are added for sequencing, too.
 Once a user is familiar with this bigger framework, they can then add new Processors, to grow their system one by one.